Asha-Empire/.github/profile/README.md

 # Asha Empire Online

-In the vast and thrilling universe of the Asha Empire, players take on the role of a character they own as an NFT.
-With the power of strategy and RPG mechanics, players embark on a journey through the stars, exploring new planets, space stations, and outposts.

-Players will have to master the art of resource management, production, and trade, while also advancing their skills through education at the in-game school.
-Organizations can be established, alliances formed, and players can even participate in city life, securing their character's future with life insurance.

-As players progress, they will have the chance to engage in intense FPS combat, facing off against other players in unsafe areas, and collecting the loot of the fallen.
-The trading of goods and services in the game is facilitated through the use of the AEC currency, which can be traded and transferred as a token.
+Get ready for the ultimate sci-fi gaming experience as you step into the world of the Asha Empire.
+Explore the vast galaxy, discover new planets, and lead your faction to victory.
+This game is a unique blend of strategy, RPG and FPS, where your choices matter and your skills are put to the test.

+You'll start off on a single planet and embark on a journey to build your own empire.
+Travel to other planets, space stations and outposts as you expand your territory and increase your power.
+With a focus on safety, players are protected from attacking each other in designated safe zones.

+Each character in the game is an NFT that can be bought, sold, and traded on the open market.
+Create an account, buy your NFT, and choose your character.
+You'll level up as you progress through the game, unlocking new technologies, weapons, vehicles, and spaceships.

+Get ahead of the competition by establishing organizations, forming alliances, and creating your own regions, villages, and cities.
+Manage your resources and taxes wisely, as you collect revenue from your area and pay it back to the empire.

+Take on dangerous missions, engage in thrilling battles, and explore the unknown.
+You'll need to get life insurance in the cities to ensure that your character will revive from its clone if it perishes in the game.
+But don't worry, while you're out of the game, your character will automatically sleep in the sleeping cube.

+In the world of Asha Empire, you can extract different minerals, produce products, and engage in agriculture.
+Sell your goods on the local market or buy what you need.
+All transactions are made in AEC currency, a token that can be transferred or traded to your wallet.

-Step into the future and experience the ultimate adventure in the Asha Empire, where every decision you make will determine your path to success.
-Get ready for a new level of gameplay, where the possibilities are endless.
+Join the battle, forge your destiny, and become the ultimate ruler of the Asha Empire.
+Get ready for a thrilling sci-fi adventure that you'll never forget.

 * [Game Play Scenario](https://github.com/Asha-Empire/Game-Play-Scenario/blob/main/README.md)
 * [Path To Asha Empire Timeline Story](https://github.com/Asha-Empire/Game-Story/blob/main/README.md)